zaabed/food-recipe-client/_README.md

-# Cookies and Cups Food Website.
+# Cookies and Cups Food Recipes Website.
-# This is food recipes website.
+## This is food recipes website.

 ## How it Work
 1. User can easily  visit home page.